arohatgi29/Seismic-Processing-using-Madagascar/README.md

 <img src="https://github.com/arohatgi29/Seismic-Processing-using-Madagascar/blob/main/Images/fk_final.png" >

 ### LTFT for better Ground Roll attenuation
+We applied the LTF decomposition to obtain a time-frequency distribution.
+We applied the forward LTF decomposition to each trace to generate a time-frequency cube.
 Use **`sfltft`** to convert the data to local time frequency domain

 # ltft for shot 100